-The aim of DPD France and/or its subsidiaries is to allow its Employees to get involved in the actions that are important to us.
+The aim of GeoPost/DPDgroup is to allow its Employees to get involved in the actions that are important to us.
 By contributing to maintaining links between people, we make a difference.

-- Support or launch any initiative that may generate any reputational risk or damage to the image of DPD France and/or its subsidiaries (by promoting any form of discrimination, political organisation or union, etc.) - Pressure or lobby others to participate in charities or associations - Propose or agree to carry out sponsorship activities for the sole purpose of obtaining an undue advantage and/or making cash contributions
+- Support or launch any initiative that may generate any reputational risk or damage to the image of GeoPost/ DPDgroup (by promoting any form of discrimination, political organisation or union, etc.) - Pressure or lobby others to participate in charities or associations - Propose or agree to carry out sponsorship activities for the sole purpose of obtaining an undue advantage and/or making cash contributions

-- Ensure that your external involvement does not interfere with your professional duties and does not create a conflict of interest with DPD France and/or its subsidiaries - Obtain the necessary approvals before proceeding to the transfer of funds or to contributions in the name or on behalf of DPD France and/or its subsidiaries - Ensure the integrity of the recipient organisation and its representatives
+- Ensure that your external involvement does not interfere with your professional duties and does not create a conflict of interest with GeoPost/DPDgroup - Obtain the necessary approvals before proceeding to the transfer of funds or to contributions in the name or on behalf of GeoPost/DPDgroup - Ensure the integrity of the recipient organisation and its representatives